jrdennisoss/dosboxrm/RMDOS_API.md

 ### Subfunction BX=0001h - Query Driver Version
 Means for applications to query the installed ReelMagic driver version.
-Replies with AH=major and AL=minor.
+Replies with AH=major and AL=minor (both in 2 digit Hexadecimal).
-Since version 2.21 is the target here, I reply with AH=01h AL=0Bh
+Since version 2.21 is the target here, I reply with AH=02h AL=15h

 ### Subfunction BX=0002h - Query I/O Base Address
 Means for applications to query which I/O base address the ReelMagic card is at.
 From my limited research,